GiulioRossetti/ndlib/README.md

 ## Implement new models
 Implement additional models is simple since it only requires to define a class that:
 - implement the partial abstract class ndlib.DiffusionModel
-- implement the iteration() method specifing its agent-based rules
+- implement the iteration() method specifying its agent-based rules

 ### Structure Example
 ```python